MicrosoftDocs/azure-devops-docs/docs/work/kanban/kanban-basics.md

 Each team can manage their backlog and customize their Kanban board.
 [Add teams](../scale/multiple-teams.md) when you assign specific feature areas to different teams for development.
 Each team can then manage their backlog and focus on how they will develop their deliverables.

-If you're new to Team Services or TFS and want to understand what you can customize, see [Customize your work tracking experience](../customize/customize-work.md).
+If you're new to VSTS and TFS and want to understand what you can customize, see [Customize your work tracking experience](../customize/customize-work.md).

 [!INCLUDE [temp](../_shared/live-updates.md)]